 In fact, increasing leads is usually the top priority of the marketing managers that we meet and talk with every day.
 When we embark on a website redesign project for B2B tech it’s always top of mind for us to make a site that not just looks great, but that also works really well for driving leads and nurturing prospects.

-Here are five things that all B2B tech marketers should keep at the top of their minds when planning a new website or modifying their site to drive more leads.
+Here are four things that all B2B tech marketers should keep at the top of their minds when planning a new website or modifying their site to drive more leads.

 Improve Your Messaging